Top Tips to Support Your Skin Barrier – Skin Rocks

 1. Opt for a gentle cleanser

 Harsh, stripping cleansers can contribute to a compromised barrier, so it is best to choose gentler, non-foaming cleansers to prevent this - particularly if you are already experiencing signs of an unhappy barrier.
-Opt for un-fragranced cream, balm and milk cleansers if your skin feels sensitised.
+Opt for unfragranced cream, balm and milk cleansers if your skin feels sensitised.

-2. Use a richer moisturiser
+2. Use a conditioning moisturiser

 3. Try adding an oil into your routine